There are hundreds of great dart games, but certain games have stood the test of time.

 In either 301 or 501, a player must “double out” to win.

 Doubling out means that you must hit a double to reach the exact score of “0”.

-For example, if you have 28 left, you need to hit a double 14 to win.
+For example, if you have 28 left, you need to hit a double 14 to go out.

-If you hit less than that number, play begins from that remaining total.
+If you hit less than that number, play begins from the remaining total.

 So, if you had 28 left but hit a single 14, you would have 14 remaining.
 Now you would hit a double 7 to win.